 Students are prohibited from displaying, using, or having on or in an operational mode, any paging device, mobile telephone, cellular telephone, laser pointer or pen, or any other type of telecommunications, multi-media or imaging device during regular school hours, except as expressly permitted in connection with a class assignment or unless specifically authorized by a school official.
 While students are permitted to possess such devices during the school day, they are prohibited from using them in any manner that interferes with, or is disruptive of, the educational process or invades the privacy of students, employees, volunteers, or visitors.
-Violation of this prohibition will result in temporary confiscation and/or possible inspection of the device.
+Violation of this prohibition will result in temporary confiscation and/or possible inspection of the device or other disciplinary action as outlined in the Student Conduct Code.